Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 It's a good question!

-And the answer is you need to cut it off at source.
+And the answer is you need to cut it off at source and stop it this anger from developing in the first place.

 And you can do this by changing how you think about your pain experience.

-How To Not Allow Anger To Ruin Your Relationships
+How To Prevent Anger From Ruining Your Relationships

 So by now you know why chronic pain can make you angry and how that anger is likely to lead to even more pain.